 |User Experience Team||Team Leader||Team Lead||Jul 2017||Nov 2017|

-I started using Joomla in 2009, when I started looking beyond Flash, and after a brief stint with Xoops.
+I started using Joomla in 2009, when I started looking beyond Flash, right after a brief stint with Xoops.
 I was searching for something that would allow me to do interesting, connected, and dynamic websites.
 Joomla's ease of use and flexibility impressed me (after 2.5, mind you), and I've been using it to build increasingly complex websites, intranets, and as a server for several apps.

-Joomla gave me the power to build anything and everything, and I believe that with care and dedication, we can make it look and feel awesome.
+Joomla gave me the power to build anything and everything, and I believe that with care and dedication, I can make it look and feel awesome.
 I'm really happy with how Joomla have been evolving in the past few years, and I hope I can help shape its future.

 I build essentially with K2, which allows me to achieve very complex layouts with intricate art direction, while retaining the end user ability to manage without technical knowledge.